rishi255/custom_shell/README.md

 The shell supports multiple command execution either sequentially or in parallel.
 The commands separated by `&&` are executed in parallel and the commands separated by `##` are executed sequentially.
 Also the shell waits for all the commands to be terminated (for parallel and sequential executions, both) before accepting further inputs.
 Simultaneous use of `&&` and `##` has **not** been handled.

 ## 6. Output redirection
 The shell is able to redirect `STDOUT` for the commands using `>` symbol.
-For example, `ls > info.out` writes the output of `ls` command to `info.out` file instead of writing it on screen.
+For example, `ls > infofile` writes the output of `ls` command to `infofile` file instead of writing it on screen.
 Simultaneous use of multiple commands along with output redirection has **not** been handled.